Useurmind/FluxInTypescriptWithRx/docs/index.md

 The core concepts that you need to understand to work with the framework are the following:

-- __Stores__: Stores keep track of the state of a part of the UI of your app.
-They are implemented as an observable that can be subscribed by components to be updated when the state changes.
+- __Stores__: Stores keep track of the state of the UI of your app.
+They are implemented as an observable and can be subscribed by your components.
+This subscription allows for up to date state being available in the components all the time.
-- __Actions__: Actions are usually provided by stores (but they can also stand for themselves) to allow components to communicate with them.
-Actions should trigger all state changes in the stores and can be handed an argument to describe details of the action.
+- __Actions__: Actions are to be triggered by components whenever a state change is required.
+They are usually provided by stores but can also stand for themselves.
+When triggered an action event object must be provided.
-- **Action Event**: An action is an object that can be triggered.
-When an action is triggered we call this an action event.
+- **Action Event**: Whenever an action is triggered we call this an action event.
+An action event is also the object that is provided as parameter when triggering an action.
+It transports information from components to the stores.

 ## Advanced concepts